The System Design Masterclass

 Is there a refund policy?

-14 days refund window from the course commencement date (11:59:59 pm on the 13th day from the course commencement date) on cohort based course, no questions asked.
-No refund for 'Learn at your own place' or any other offering.
+7 days no-questions-asked refund window from the course commencement date (11:59:59 pm on the 13th day from the course commencement date) on cohort based course.
+3 days no-questions-asked refund window from the date of course purchase for 'Learn at your own place' offering.

 Can I share my learnings, resources on social media?